Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals: Results

 Turning to the electronic spectrum of \LNO{7} at high pressure (P = 29.5 GPa, $Fmmm$ phase), we find that the overall electronic structure within LDA is qualitatively similar to the ambient pressure {\it Amam} phase, with some quantitative differences.
 The Ni $d_{x^{2}-y^{2}}$ dispersion increases to 4 eV, the bonding-antibonding Ni-$d_{z^{2}}$ splitting increases to $\sim$ 1.5 eV, and the charge-transfer energy $\Delta$ value increases to $3.6$ eV.
 Also, the Ni-$t_{2g}$ bands are pushed farther away from the Fermi level.
 Similar to the ambient pressure case, the dominant DOS around the Fermi level (\ef{}) for the non-magnetic calculation at 29.5 GPa is that coming first from Ni-$d_{z^2}$ orbitals followed by that of the Ni-$d_{x^{2}-y^{2}}$ orbitals.

 The corresponding LDA Fermi surfaces at ambient pressure and at P= 29.5 GPa are shown in Figs.~\ref{fig:nm_es}(c,f), respectively.
 Both surfaces are comprised of two sheets from hybridized Ni-$e_{g}$ bands (an electron sheet centered at $\Gamma$ and a larger hole sheet centered around $M$) and small hole pockets at $M$ coming from the flattened Ni-$d_{z^{2}}$ bands.
-The zone folding between the {\it Amam} and {\it Fmmm} Brillouin zones is clearly seen from the Fermi surfaces (see Appendix~\ref{sec:zones} for more details on the corresponding Brillouin zones).
-We explore possible instabilities of the Fermi surface at the LDA level by calculating the static susceptibility from the near Fermi level bands in Appendix~\ref{sec:instability}.
+The zone folding between the {\it Amam} and {\it Fmmm} Brillouin zones is clearly seen from the Fermi surfaces (see the Supplementary Note 3 for more details on the corresponding Brillouin zones).
+We explore possible instabilities of the Fermi surface at the LDA level by calculating the static susceptibility from the near Fermi level bands (see Supplementary Note 4).
+Interestingly, we find there are no obvious trends for nesting.
+This is in contrast to previous tight-binding calculations of the static susceptibility~\cite{zhang2023structural}.

-\subsection{Interplay between pressure and electronic correlations}
+\subsubsection{Interplay between pressure and electronic correlations}

 Experiments suggest a complicated electronic and magnetic structure for \LNO{7}.
 Transport and magnetic susceptibility measurements hint at charge and spin ordering similar to the trilayer La$_{4}$Ni$_{3}$O$_{10}$ Ruddlesden-Popper nickelate, and point to the presence of antiferromagnetic correlations \cite{Liu2022Evide}.
+Recent muon spin relaxation ($\mu$SR) data show evidence for long-range magnetic order, consistent with spin density wave formation \cite{chen2023musr}.